Unbroken. Remembering the Bombay Poetry Circle.

 I still have all the poems from that first meeting carefully saved away somewhere, but I never attended another meeting.
 In the years between 1989 and 1991, I got married and moved to Hong Kong.
 I know the Bombay Poetry Circle carried on its work for many more years.
 My late mother, Lorna Barrett, would bring me news of many other meetings and events.

 I am grateful that Ranjit kept the circle unbroken for quite some time, publishing our poetry in the Hindu’s Folio, and then gathering so many of us again, in Reasons for Belonging (Viking Penguin, India, 2002).
-Ranjit has published more of my poetry than anyone else, it is safe to say.
+At the time of writing this, Ranjit has published more of my poetry than anyone else, it is safe to say.

 Nissim was already a mentor to most of us in that room.
 In 1989, he would publish What are years in the journal of PEN India, along with George’s piece and a poem by Anju.
 Nissim had me gather my entire oeuvre, such as it was at the time, and prepare it for publication.
 My first book was to be part of Rupa & Co’s Young Poets series, which would publish the first collections of some 14 young poets.
 Alas, the venture folded after just three collections were published.